aimee-mcneil-melville/ToDo-Full-Stack/README.md

     - POST `/api/v1/fruits`
     - DELETE `/api/v1/fruits`

-To make completing these steps a little easier, we'll be using the [authenticare](https://npmjs.com/package/authenticare) npm package.
-Authenticare does a lot of the work for us, so we'll just need to integrate the functions it exports into our app.
+To make completing these steps a little easier, we'll be using the [`authenticare`](https://npmjs.com/package/authenticare) npm package. `authenticare` does a lot of the work for us, so we'll just need to integrate the functions it exports into our app.

 _Note: The `authenticare` library was built as a learning tool, __not__ for production.
 It's designed to help facilitate your understanding of adding authentication to an application, but it's not a library you'll use in the real world._